 - Lectured on other modules such as Practical Skills for Animal Behaviourists and Management of Zoo Animals.
 Undergraduate and Masters project supervision

-- Member of ethical review committee
+- Chair of the ethical review committee

 The Cornwall College Group (Falmouth Marine School)